UNSW Integrated Acute Services Building

 Facilities at the IASB align with work happening at the hospital, maximising the benefits of co-location to improve health outcomes for our community.

 The ground floor is home to a Clinical Research & Innovation Facility (CRIF) and be home to outpatient research, clinical trials and multidisciplinary team space.
-Initially the space will pilot a National Comprehensive Dementia Care facility.
+Initially the space will pilot a Comprehensive Dementia Care facility.

 Across from the hospital’s first floor operating theatres, IASB space prioritises medical technology ideation, bio-printing, rapid prototyping and testing laboratories.